magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 For the development set I sampled 30 examples from the MultiClinSUM English train set (downloaded from [here](https://zenodo.org/records/15546018))

-Running the baseline program against the development set yielded a realitvely high BERTScore of **87.19** with GPT-4o-mini.
+Running the baseline program against the development set yielded a relatively high BERTScore of **87.19** with GPT-4o-mini.
 On the surface, this looked like a great start.

 To understand the *actual* quality of the summaries, I performed a qualitative review.
 I decided to evaluate the summaries based on the following aspects:
 * **Factual accuracy:** Is the information correct?